 Most foreigners are oblivious to this.
 Personally, we’ll eat the dishes in front of the stall we bought it from or at a designated dining area.
 If we buy food from a konbini (convenience store), then we’ll eat it inside the shop or at a public space like a park with benches.

-With that said, I don’t think it’s a major faux pas to eat while walking.
+With that said, I don’t think it’s a major faux pas to eat while walking on Japanese streets.
 Our Japanese friend does it from time to time and it may even be gaining social acceptance.
 In some parts of Japan like Nakamise Shopping Street and Ameyoko Market in Tokyo, it’s acceptable to do tabe-aruki which means “eating while strolling”.

 Just know that some places may not like it so if you see any signs telling you to not eat and walk, then it’s best to stand, eat, and go on your way only after you’ve finished eating.